dork7/mediaServer_project/README.md

 # flutter_wp

+## Little personal project xD

+## Flutter application with nodejs server side

-### NOTE : to ctrate flutter project with java native support use => flutter create -a java .
+### NOTE : to create flutter project with java native support use => flutter create -a java .
 ### or add MainActivity file in java dir.